-1.26 We asked for evidence of a consistent strategic approach to remote monitoring and to adverse weather arrangements.
+1.33 We asked for evidence of a consistent strategic approach to remote monitoring and to adverse weather arrangements.
 Both of these had been included in RSPs as being significant mitigations of risk.
-We had struggled to get routes to give a convincing account of the rationale for their deployment decisions, as these are vital controls 'of last resort' when assets may have failed.
-With respect to remote monitoring, Network Rail acknowledged that there was variable maturity in routes' understanding of this topic, and some over-optimism about what can be achieved, especially in relation to monitoring earthwork condition and failure.
-It described its fully funded 'Intelligent Infrastructure' programme and Weather Resilience and
+We had struggled to get routes to give a convincing account of the rationale for their deployment decisions.
+These are vital controls 'of last resort' when assets may have failed and ORR is keen to see the best deployment possible.
+With respect to remote monitoring, Network Rail acknowledged that there was variable maturity in routes' understanding of this topic, and some overoptimism about what it can achieve, especially in relation to monitoring earthwork condition and failure.
+Network Rail described its 'Intelligent Infrastructure' 10 programme and Weather Resilience and Climate Change Adaptation Strategy11 to us.
+Detailed development of some aspects of these tools still progresses and it is vital that Network Rail ensures there is an effective strategy to optimise the benefits of remote monitoring at those assets whose failure would have the greatest consequences.
+This must include a clear framework for analysis of data and criteria for real-time decision-making.
+It is important that STE provides every assistance to routes to enable suitable and sufficient implementation of such a strategy.
+This will be a focus of ORR scrutiny in CP6.